MicrosoftDocs/Devices-docs/surface/manage-surface-uefi-settings.md

 ## UEFI Boot configuration page

-The Boot Configuration page allows you to change the order of your boot devices as well as enable or disable boot of the following devices:
+The Boot Configuration page allows you to change the order of your boot devices as well as enable or disable the boot of the following devices:

 - Windows Boot Manager